Skip to content

 Manual tracking in a calendar app works for one or two deadlines.
 By the time you're juggling 14 across two countries, you'll miss something.

-/tools/compliance-radar pulls your country, your account types, your past TRC issuance dates, and your last Form 10F file date from a 2-minute intake form.
+/tools/compliance-radar pulls your country, your account types, your past issuance dates, and your last file date from a 2-minute intake form.
 It then generates a personalised 12-month grid with hard deadlines and soft deadlines color-coded.

 The radar emails or WhatsApps you 15 days before any hard deadline and 30 days before any soft one.
 We don't sell the data, we don't share it, we don't run ads off it.
-If you'd rather we just file everything for you, that's a flat fee per filing, Form 10F refile ₹799, TRC liaison ₹2,499, FATCA refresh ₹0 (it's a 10-minute call).
+If you'd rather we just file everything for you, each item is a transparent flat fee ( / refile, liaison, refresh) — exact amounts quoted on the call.
+FATCA refresh is included free, it's a 10-minute call.

 Upload your 26AS first if you want the recovery side handled alongside the forward calendar.
 Or book free CA appointment to see the radar live before you trust it with your inbox.